Advertising the environmental management charge

 Will the EMC increase?

 The EMC is linked to the Consumer Price Index (all groups) for Brisbane.
 Increases take place on 1 April during years when the accumulated indexed calculation reaches $0.40 or more.
-The GBRMPA will notify permittees of any increases to the EMC at least 12 months in advance.
+We will notify permit holders of any increases to the EMC at least 12 months in advance.